korol112/OneeChan/CONTRIBUTING.md

 ### Contribute

 - Edit the sources.
-- Open a pull request.
+- Open a pull request  to merge branch.